BjarneJesse/ASReview_balancing_query_strategies/Data/README.md

 ### Synergy dataset

-The data used in the current project was the van de Schoot(van de Schoot et al, 2018) and van der Valk (van der Valk et al. 2021) dataset which were taken form the SYNERGY dataset (De Bruin et al., 2023).
+The data used in the current project was the van de Schoot(van de Schoot et al, 2018), van der Valk (van der Valk et al. 2021) and Brouwer (Brouwer et al, 2019) dataset which were taken form the SYNERGY dataset (De Bruin et al., 2023).
 The SYNERGY dataset can be downloaded by first installing the syngergy-dataset Python package

 ```bash
 pip install syngergy-dataset